Books for Persons interested in Agile Approaches

 Big Projects and Distributed Projects

 • Scaling Lean and Agile Development: Thinking and Organizational Tools for Large-Scale Scrum, Craig Larman and Bas Vodde, Addison-Wesley 2009.
 This book and the one below are a very extensive presentation about the challenges and trade-offs of big distributed agile projects using LeSS.
-Don’t expect pre-cocked solutions but a tool set how to lead successfully such projects.
+Do not expect pre-cocked solutions, but a tool set how to lead successfully such projects.
 Not always an easy reading but worth the effort

 • Practices for Scaling Lean and Agile Development: Large, Multi-side, and Offshore Product Development with Large-Scale Scrum, Craig Larman and Bas Vodde, Addison-Wesley 2010 See above for a review of the book